Monika Berberich

 Monika Berberich is a convicted West German terrorist and a founding member of the Red Army Faction (RAF).
 She was involved in the violent freeing of Andreas Baader in 1970, and served a prison sentence between 1970 and 1988 in connection with it.

 Unlike some other former RAF members, she has never attempted to distance herself from the terrorist organisation's goals and methods.

 Life

 Monika Berberich was born and grew up in Oberursel, a small town on the northern fringes of Frankfurt.
 Her upbringing was powerfully catholic.
-She studied jurisprudence at Frankfurt and West Berlin, emerging with a law degree.
+She studied jurisprudence at Frankfurt and the Free University of Berlin, emerging with a law degree.
 Her first serious brush with the law came in 1965 when she spent four months in a Prague prison for the crime of helping political refugees attempting to escape from Czechoslovakia.